brglea/habitat_suitability/README.md

             B. theta_s (saturated soil water content, m3/m3) ii.
 Elevation from the SRTM (available from the earthaccess API)
             A. slope
         iii.
-Two climate variables from the MACAv2 dataset, accessible from Climate Toolbox.
+Two climate scenarios from the MACAv2 dataset, accessible from Climate Toolbox.
             A.
             B.